tbogdala/filefreezer/README.md

 * Empty directories do not get synced.

-* Files of length 0 currently fail to sync.

 * Consider a quota for max fileinfo registered so service cannot be DDOS'd by registering infinite files.